-PORTLAND, Ore. — Fans wanting to watch Portland Trail Blazers games on TV this season will have a lot more options than they've had in years past.
+PORTLAND, Ore. — Fans wanting to watch Portland Trail Blazers games on TV this season will have more options than they've had in years past.

-About a month after announcing that it had ended its unpopular TV partnership with Root Sports, the Blazers have a new TV plan called the "Rip City Television Network," which will feature "BlazerVision," a new direct-to-consumer streaming option offered by the team, and games broadcast over the air.
+About a month after announcing that it had ended its unpopular TV partnership with Root Sports, the Blazers unveiled a new TV plan on Sept.
+23 called the "Rip City Television Network."
+Fans will be able to watch the games via a direct-to-consumer streaming option called "BlazerVision" or over the air via some cable providers or with an antenna.

 Here's what Blazers fans need to know about how to watch games this season: